GrossRocks/Casper/README.md

-# Casper
+# GrossRocksTheme

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+This is a custom theme for [Ghost](http://github.com/tryghost/ghost/).
+This theme is based on the default theme called Casper.

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+To download, visit the [releases](https://github.com/GrossRocks/GrossRocksTheme/releases) page.

 ## Copyright & License